samhains/samhains.github.io/blog/_posts/studio/2018-01-30-internet-self-ideation.md

 **Interactive installation proposal**

-In 'Internet Self' (working title) the 'user' is asked to participate in a simulated space, a mixed reality.
+In _Internet Self_ (working title) the 'user' is asked to participate in a simulated space, a mixed reality.
 The space contains objects that are being projected onto and can be interacted with.

 Some (non-mutually exclusive) ideas for the objects in this space involve:
 * A collection of mannequin faces